 I know this is easier said than done when you’re struggling to get out of bed in the morning and have little to no appetite.
-The significant benefits of these dietary modifications have been well-documented, however, and I want to see you thrive!
+These dietary modifications truly make a difference, and I want to see you thrive!
 I strongly believe what you eat has a significant impact on your overall health.
-While most people look at the impact of food on physiological/physical health, such as weight and cardiovascular health, we can’t forget about the important role that diet plays on our psychological/mental health.
-While the content is geared towards addressing your needs, mama, these tips can also benefit partners, caregivers, and adoptive parents.
+Most people look at the impact of food on physiological/physical health, such as weight and cardiovascular health.
+We can’t forget about the important role that diet plays on our psychological/mental health.
+While I created theses suggestions with you in mind, mama, these tips can also benefit partners, caregivers, and adoptive parents.

 1. Reduce inflammation.

 Inflammation is associated with the onset of major depressive disorder outside of the context of pregnancy and childbirth.
-Inflammation is also associated with pregnancy complications such as preeclampsia, preterm birth, and gestational diabetes, and it’s quite possible that inflammation may play a role in perinatal mood disorders.
-Inflammation from various sources, including refined sugar, stress, and chemical exposures, can cause inflammation in the brain, impacting the production of mood-boosting neurotransmitters, such as serotonin.
+It may aggravate pregnancy complications such as preeclampsia, preterm birth, and gestational diabetes, and may possibly play a role in perinatal mood disorders.
+Various sources, including refined sugar, stress, and chemical exposures, can cause inflammation in the brain, impacting the production of mood-boosting neurotransmitters, such as serotonin.

 Taking a high-quality fish oil is a standard recommendation for treating mood disorders per the American Psychiatric Association.
-Consuming low-mercury, fatty-fish (such as wild-caught salmon and sardines) on a weekly basis, is also highly encouraged.
+Consume low-mercury, fatty-fish (such as wild-caught salmon and sardines) on a weekly basis, if possible.

 Fish oil is one of the most studied and effective dietary supplements for treating mental health conditions.
 It could be that the EPA/DHA in the fish oil reduces inflammatory cytokines (specifically TNF-x, IL-1, and IL-6) which are often elevated in those with major depression.
 By reducing systemic inflammation, we may be more able to treat or manage these mood disorders.

 Secondly, consider adding turmeric to food, since it contains curcumin—a powerful anti-inflammatory agent that has shown potential antidepressant-like activities in animal studies.
 An easy way to consume turmeric is in a stir-fry with fresh/frozen vegetables, your protein of choice, and canned coconut milk.
-It can also be easily incorporated into soups and broths.
+You can easily incorporate it into soups and broths.
 If you are not breastfeeding (or get approval from your provider while nursing*), you can consider a turmeric supplement that contains black pepper for enhanced absorption.
 The typical dose is about 500 mg twice a day.